Kūkai: Emerging from obscurity

-In 810, Kūkai emerged as a public figure when he was appointed administrative head of Tōdai-ji, the central temple in Nara, and head of the 'Office of Priestly Affairs' (僧綱, Sōgō).
+In 810, Kūkai emerged as a public figure when he was appointed administrative head of Tōdai-ji, the central temple in Nara, and head of the Office of Priestly Affairs (僧綱, Sōgō).

-Shortly after his enthronement, Emperor Saga became seriously ill, and while he was recovering, Emperor Heizei fomented a rebellion, which had to be put down by force.
+Emperor Saga became seriously ill shortly after his enthronement; while he was recovering, Emperor Heizei fomented a rebellion which had to be put down by force.
 Kūkai petitioned the Emperor to allow him to carry out certain esoteric rituals which were said to "enable a king to vanquish the seven calamities, to maintain the four seasons in harmony, to protect the nation and family, and to give comfort to himself and others".
 The petition was granted.
 Prior to this, the government relied on the monks from the traditional schools in Nara to perform rituals, such as chanting the Golden Light Sutra to bolster the government, but this event marked a new reliance on the esoteric tradition to fulfill this role.

 With the public initiation ceremonies for Saichō and others at Takao-san temple in 812, Kūkai became the acknowledged master of esoteric Buddhism in Japan.
 He set about organizing his disciples into an order – making them responsible for administration, maintenance and construction at the temple, as well as for monastic discipline.
 In 813 Kūkai outlined his aims and practices in the document called The admonishments of Konin.
 It was also during this period at Takaosan that he completed many of the seminal works of the Shingon School: